 Executive Order 13175 requires Federal agencies to consult and coordinate with Tribes on a government-to-government basis on policies that have Tribal implications, including regulations, legislative comments or proposed legislation, and other policy statements or actions that have substantial direct effects on one or more Indian Tribes, on the relationship between the Federal Government and Indian Tribes, or on the distribution of power and responsibilities between the Federal Government and Indian Tribes.
-FHWA has assessed the impact of this proposed rule on Indian Tribes and determined that since this rulemaking would only remove outdated regulations that deal with a program that has been superseded by the Tribal Transportation Program, this rulemaking would not have Tribal implications that require consultation under Executive Order 13175 or DOT Order 5301.1A.
+FHWA has assessed the impact of this proposed rule on Indian Tribes and determined that this rulemaking would not have Tribal implications that require consultation under Executive Order 13175.